Tillman Franks

-He was as a musician, served as the bassist for singers such as Jimmie Davis and Slim Whitman.
+He, as a musician, served as the bassist for singers such as Jimmie Davis and Slim Whitman.

 Background

 Franks was born in Stamps in Lafayette County in southwestern Arkansas, to George Watson Franks and the former Pearl Galloway.
 When he was two, Franks' family relocated to Shreveport in northwestern Louisiana, where they assumed residence in the Cedar Grove neighborhood.
 In his later years he lived in southwestern Shreveport near his long-term friend Claude King, known for the 1962 hit songs "Wolverton Mountain" and "The Burning of Atlanta", a ballad about the 1864 battle of Atlanta in the American Civil War.

 Franks served in the United States Army during World War II, after which he married the former Virginia Helen Suber.
-Virginia was subsequently reared in two Shreveport orphanages and like her husband graduated from C. E. Byrd High School in Shreveport.
+Virginia was reared in two Shreveport orphanages and like her husband graduated from C. E. Byrd High School in Shreveport.
 She became an artist with speciality in oil paintings, a seamstress, and sang with her husband of sixty years and their son, Tillman Franks, Jr. The Franks had two sons and two daughters.